Read Time: 8 Minutes

 - What barriers might your patient face that might discourage lifestyle change?

 A healthcare provider can play a critical role in this process by increasing patient awareness through a collaborative approach to sharing information, education, and personal feedback.
 The functional medicine model was developed, in part, to do just this.
 Functional medicine is grounded in a mutually empowering patient/provider relationship.
 Specific tools—like the IFM Timeline and Matrix—help the practitioner understand the course of the patient’s life as seen through the lens of health and disease.
 Often, disease occurs when fundamental lifestyle factors like diet, movement, rest, and/or sleep are lacking or imbalanced in an individual’s life.
-IFM offers a range of tools—like the IFM Food Plans and Elimination Diet—to guide the practitioner in designing a personalized treatment plan that helps the patient achieve an optimal outcome.
+IFM offers a range of tools—like the IFM Food Plan and Elimination Diet—to guide the practitioner in designing a personalized treatment plan that helps the patient achieve an optimal outcome.

 - Foster RG.
 Sleep, circadian rhythms and health.
 Interface Focus.
 2020;10(3):20190098. doi:1098/rsfs.2019.0098